Commitment

 Read more about our Key Risks

-The Control Self Assessment (CSA) framework is designed to reinforce control ownership and awareness of key risks across the Group.
-The primary objective of CSA is to identify significant weaknesses in internal controls and facilitate the formulation of action plans to address any control lapses in a timely manner.
+The Control Self-Assessment (CSA) is designed to reinforce control ownership and awareness of key risks across the Group.
+The primary objective of CSA is to identify significant weaknesses in internal controls and facilitate the timely formulation and execution of remedial actions to address control lapses.
 Independent controls testing is also conducted by the CSA Champions to assess the adequacy and operating effectiveness of key controls.
 Action plans are implemented to address any major exceptions identified, commensurate with the risk exposure.
 The Board receives, at regular intervals, updates from the Board Committees on the key business risks, and Internal Audit (IA) reports on the operational effectiveness of internal controls.

 Global Trade Compliance (GTC) Programme and Strengthening Internal Controls